Curriculum & Instruction

 - Consumer, Family, and Life Skills

-Using the State-required Core Curriculum Content Standards as a framework for instruction, we consider each child’s individual goals and objectives to ensure that all learning is useful to the student, and helps him or her become more independent and self-reliant.
+Using the State-required Core Curriculum Content Standards and Common Core as a framework for instruction, we consider each child’s individual goals and objectives to ensure that all learning is useful to the student, and helps him or her become more independent and self-reliant.

 “I have taught special education in many other places and can say that Hawkswood is truly different: Here, administrators, teachers, therapists and paraprofessionals all work as a collaborative team, and it makes a huge a difference in the results we see.”